ioi/translation/README.md

 * You can get access to the system logs by running `docker-compose logs`.
 To follow the logs from now on, run `docker-compose logs -f --tail=0`.
 * To stop the app, run `docker-compose stop`.

-To use docker in development settings, add `--reload` option to the execution line of gunicorn in `docker-entrypoint.sh` file.
-Then run docker by `docker-compose up --build`.

 License
 -------
 This software is distributed under the MIT license,